tthorntone/AdNauseam-Wiki/Dynamic-filtering:-rule-syntax.md

 Another example: `wired.com * image block`, which means "block all images when visiting a web page on wired.com".

 ### Hostname-based rules

+Hostname-based rules are used to filter network resources according the their origin, i.e. where they come from.
+Hostname-based rules have a higher specificity than type-based rules, and thus hostname-based rules always override type-based rules whenever a network request end up matching both a type- and a hostname-based rule.